SNodeC/snode.c/docs/ai/openai/codex/milestone-status-and-verification.md

 ## Deliberately deferred work

-This milestone does not define APIs for threads, turns, items, approvals, or automatic approval.
-It also does not implement WebSocket transport, automatic restart/reconnect, command-line configuration sections, or a generic child process abstraction.
+This milestone does not define typed APIs for threads, turns, items, approvals, models, accounts, or authentication.
+Server requests are deliberately exposed as neutral raw protocol requests; no request is silently approved.
+WebSocket transport, automatic restart/reconnect, command-line configuration sections, and a generic child process abstraction also remain out of scope.

-The current protocol codec is intentionally minimal and only validates the initialization exchange needed to establish `Ready`.
+The protocol codec is generic and preserves unknown methods and fields.
+Semantic validation of thread, turn, item, approval, model, and authentication payloads belongs in later typed layers.

 ## ABI and release note